 The actual co-ordinates for Hakskeenpan are -26° 49' 31.07", +20° 12' 28.72"

 Have a look at the map below.
-Using the zoom out button (the one marked "-" in the top left hand corner), you will see that it is right in the North West of South Africa, not far from Namibia and Botswana.
+Using the zoom out button (the one marked "-" in the bottom right hand corner), you will see that it is right in the North West of South Africa, not far from Namibia and Botswana.

 Register your interest